 The Licensee shall notify the Department of any change to the site boundary depicted in the Site Delineation in Attachment A (Maps).
 The notification shall be accompanied by an updated land survey map (or legal description) and aerial photograph delineating the new boundaries of the site for review by the Department.
 Absent the above description/delineation of the site, the Department will consider the perimeter fence line of the property on which the electrical power plant's generating facility and on-site support facilities are located to be the boundaries of the site.
 New Condition

 E. If both certified and uncertified facilities lie within the boundaries of the site, the Licensee shall also comply with the requirements of this paragraph.
-Within 60 days after completion of construction of the plant and on-site associated facilities, but excluding any off-site linear and non-linear associated facilities, the Licensee shall provide to the Department an acceptable documentation (e.g., an aerial photograph) in pdf format, delineating the boundaries of the certified areas within the site.
+Within 60 days after completion of construction of the plant and on-site associated facilities, but excluding any off-site linear and non-linear associated facilities, the Licensee shall provide to the Department an acceptable documentation (e.g., an aerial photograph) in pdf format delineating the boundaries of the certified areas within the site.
 The boundaries of the certified areas within the site shall include both the certified electrical power plant’s generating facilities as defined in Section 403.503(28), F.S. and its on-site certified associated facilities (including on-site linear facilities) as defined by Section 403.503(7), F.S.
 The document is known as the Delineation of the Certified Area of the Site and attached hereto as part of Attachment A (Maps).
 New Condition

 F. Within 120 days after completion of construction of any off-site associated non-linear facilities, the Licensee shall provide the following documents in pdf format to the Department : (i) a survey map signed and sealed by a professional land surveyor, or an acceptable equivalent documentation such as an official legal description, delineating the boundaries of the certified areas for each off-site non-linear certified facility; and (ii) an aerial photograph delineating the boundaries of the certified area for each off-site non-linear certified facility.
 The survey maps and aerial photographs are known as Delineation of the Certified Areas of the Offsite Non-linear Facilities and are attached hereto as part of Attachment A (Maps).
 New Condition